pp81381/rsp1570serial/README.md

 See [this document](http://www.rotel.com/sites/default/files/product/rs232/RSP1570%20Protocol.pdf) for the protocol definition

-Known to work with a GANA USB to RS-232 DB9 cable on Windows 10 (Python 3.7.0) and on Rapbian Stretch (Python 3.5.3)
+Known to work with a GANA USB to RS-232 DB9 cable on Windows 10 and on Rapbian Stretch

 The protocol is similar to that used by other older Rotel kit.
 For example, it looks as though the RSP-1572 used a protocol like this.
 It has a different device id and supports a few more messages but this package could probably be updated to support it.